Brimmer and May, Chestnut Hill, MA

 - Provide technical support on the day of the Auction

-- Report monthly and year to date gift details to Business Office
+- Report monthly and year to date gift details and other information as requested to Business Office.

-- Report all online gifts to Business Office
+- Provide documentation of all gifts to Business Office

 - Participate as a member of the Development Team